-IFRS 11 - Joint Arrangements ("IFRS 11") was amended in May 2014 to require business combination accounting to be applied to acquisitions of interests in a joint operation that constitute a business.
-The amendments are effective for annual periods beginning on or after January 1, 2016.
+IAS 7- Statement of Cash Flows ("IAS 7") was amended in January 2016 to clarify that disclosures shall be provided that enable users of financial statements to evaluate changes in liabilities arising from financing activities.
+The amendments are effective for annual periods beginning on or after January 1, 2017.